grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 {{< figure src="/static/img/docs/transformations/rename-by-regex-after-7-3.png" class="docs-image--no-shadow" max-width= "1100px" >}}

-This transformation empowers you to tailor your data to meet your visualization needs, making your dashboards more informative and user-friendly.
+This transformation lets you to tailor your data to meet your visualization needs, making your dashboards more informative and user-friendly.

 ### Rows to fields